 - [19] With regard to sub-subsection 50.(3)(a) of the Act the Officer finds that the Landlord submitted into evidence the rent history and that there is no dispute of the rent for the duration of the Application.
 The Officer finds this factor assists the Application. - [20] With regard to sub-subsection 50.(3)(b) of the Act the Officer finds that the evidence established that the Landlords' operating expenses have increased in the Statement.
-The Officer finds this factor assists the Application. - [21] With regard to sub-subsection 50.(3)(c) of the Act the Officer finds that after the adjustments, the Landlords are yielding a 1.9% return on investment.
-After considering the proposed rent increase at the maximum allowable rate, the Landlords' return on investment would increase to 2.8%.
-The Officer finds this factor assists the Application. - [22] With regard to sub-subsection 50.(3)(d) of the Act the Officer finds that the Tenants are expected that a rent increase is not more than the allowable rent increase.
-In this case, this factor assists the Application. - [23] With regard to section 4 of the Regulations the Officer finds that the Landlords inherited the Residential Property in April 2023.
-The Officer finds that this factor does not apply in this case. - [24] The Officer finds that based upon all the factors set out in the Act and the Regulations that the Landlords are entitled to a rent increase.
+The Officer finds this factor assists the Application. - [21] With regard to sub-subsection 50.(3)(c) of the Act the Officer finds that after the adjustments, the Landlords are yielding a 2.1% return on investment.
+After considering the proposed rent increase at the maximum allowable rate, the Landlords' return on investment would increase to 2.5%.
+The Officer finds that this factor does assist the Application. - [22] With regard to section 4 of the Regulations the Officer finds that the Landlords inherited the Residential Property in April 2023.
+The Officer finds that this factor does not apply in this case. - [23] The Officer finds that based upon all the factors set out in the Act and the Regulations that the Landlords are entitled to a rent increase.
 The maximum amount the Officer can permit pursuant to subsection 50.(7) of the Act is a 3.0% rent increase in addition to the allowable rent increase.
 Therefore, the Officer finds that the Application is allowed, in part.